Variational-Adiabatic Quantum Solver for Systems of Linear Equations with Warm Starts: Discussion and conclusion

 It remains to be seen, however, whether this advantage comes at an acceptable cost: it is possible that, depending on the application considered, the adiabatic steps necessary to remain within a convex region in parameter space throughout the evolution are so small that the method does not outperform a standard VQLS with barren plateaus after all.
 We approached this question only heuristically, but it is certainly worth analyzing with more rigor, for instance by trying to link the behavior of the Hessian in the case of an adiabatically changing cost function landscape to the size of the parameter space, as done in Ref.~\cite{puig_variational_2025} for the case of unitary evolution, or to the properties of the linear problem given.
+The number of parameters also drives the scaling of the convexity analysis involving the Hessian at each step in the adiabatic procedure.
+In order for this not to become a prohibitive cost in itself, it is necessary to choose the ansatz carefully, so that the total number of parameters is large enough for a good expressibility with respect to the problem at hand, but small enough to be easily manipulated in the calculation of the optimal step size.

 Finally, we would like to remark that other areas of research, e.g. condensed matter physics or quantum chemistry, might provide much scope for testing hybrid quantum computing methods such as this variational algorithm on problems of current relevance and test the limits of such applications, including the potential advantages and limitations of present-day quantum hardware platforms.